K-Lesha/Guest-list-synch-with-desktop/README.md

    9. GoogleSpreadsheetService
    10. AlertsFactory

-Application in current state can manage user registration and login process that I'll use for my future features.
+Application in current state already can (for user):
-It already can:
+    1. To create, modify and delete events,
+    2. To create, modify and delete guests inside the event,
+    3. And synchronise this with the Google Spreadsheets.
+From developer part it looks like:
-   1. read and write data in cloud database,
+   1. ability to read and write data in cloud database,
-   2. register user via Firebase +Facebook and +Google
+   2. register user via Firebase (+Facebook and +Google)
-   3. read and write information to Google Spreadsheets.
+   3. read and write information with Google Spreadsheets.
    4. shows everything at the users screen.

 I still have a lot of thing to do.